Section 5 of 7

 Wholly obtained goods are those produced entirely within the UK, with no materials from any other country involved.
 Agricultural products grown in the UK, animals born and raised here, and products made exclusively from UK-sourced materials all fall into this category.
 For businesses that manufacture using only UK-sourced inputs, this is a straightforward test to meet.

 Sufficiently processed goods are those that include materials or components from other countries, but where enough work has been done in the UK to confer UK origin.
-This is where it gets more involved.
 What counts as sufficient processing varies by product and by trade agreement.
-In broad terms, simple operations — repacking, relabelling, cleaning, or basic assembly — are not enough.
+Simple operations — repacking, relabelling, cleaning, or basic assembly — are not enough.
 The processing must genuinely transform the goods, changing their nature or classification in a meaningful way.

 The specific tests used to determine whether goods are sufficiently processed differ between agreements.
 Some use a value-added rule, setting a maximum percentage of non-originating content.
-Some use a change of tariff classification rule, requiring that the finished product sits in a different commodity code heading to the materials used to make it.
+Some use a change of tariff classification rule.
 Some use product-specific rules that prescribe exactly what processes must take place.
 In many cases, a combination of rules applies — and the rules for the same product can differ between the UK-EU agreement and the UK-Japan agreement, for example.

 This is the area where businesses most commonly discover that their assumptions about origin are not as solid as they thought — particularly where supply chains involve materials or components sourced from outside the UK.
-A sourcing change that made commercial sense can inadvertently affect whether goods still meet the rules for a key market, and this is not always picked up until something prompts a review.
+A sourcing change that made commercial sense can inadvertently affect whether goods still meet the rules for a key market.

 Exporting to the EU — what has changed and what to be aware of